fivdi/epoll/README.md

 ## epoll

-**epoll is io.js and Node.js compatable**

-A low-level Node.js binding for the Linux epoll API for monitoring multiple file descriptors to see if I/O is possible on any of them.
+A low-level **Node.js** binding for the Linux epoll API for monitoring multiple file descriptors to see if I/O is possible on any of them.

 This module was initially written to detect EPOLLPRI events indicating that